 Can Guinea Pigs Eat Kale Greens?

-Kale leaves are very delicious for guinea pigs, it’s like a treat for them, but you need to be careful with serving sizes because it is high in calcium.
+These leaves are very delicious for guinea pigs.
+It’s like a treat for them, but you need to be careful with serving sizes because it is high in calcium.

-Yes, guinea pigs can eat the stem of kale, because the stem is full of vitamins, fiber and nutrients that are good for them.
+Guinea pigs can eat the stem of kale because the stem is full of vitamins, fiber and nutrients that are good for them.
 Stems can offer the same benefits as kale’s leaves.

 Kale stems have a tough, chewy and fibrous texture that is good for guinea pig’s digestive system and also for their teeth.

 Guinea pigs can eat many types of flowers and they find them very delicious.
 So, guinea pigs can eat kale flowers.
 There aren’t really any reasons why they shouldn’t be able to eat them.
 Just be careful with serving sizes.
 Kale flowers during the spring and has little blooms that are from light to dark yellow in color.

 Guinea pigs eat curly kale or dwarf blue curled scotch kale.
 This type of kale also has numerous nutrients, such as vitamin C, vitamin A, and many others that are very good for the guinea pig’s health.